Achievable logoAchievable logo

 Commercial Crime Insurance

-Crime policies include generic definitions that identify the types of crime covered.
-Various forms of crime are defined in personal or commercial lines contracts.
-Some of the more common definitions include:
+Crime policies use standard definitions to describe the types of crime they cover.
+You’ll see these definitions in both personal and commercial lines contracts.
+Some of the most common definitions include:

 Theft

-• This is simply a broad term describing the pilfering of property without the owner’s consent.
-Theft is a wide-encompassing term that includes all forms of dishonestly taking property.
+• A broad term for taking property without the owner’s consent.
+Theft is an umbrella term that includes many dishonest ways of taking property.

 Burglary

-• This is a type of theft that involves the illegal taking of property by one party from another, with no person-to-person encounter.
-It concerns property that has been stolen.
-To qualify as a burglary, the burglar must leave signs of a forcible entry.
-Burglaries generally take place when a business is closed.
+• A type of theft involving the illegal taking of property with no person-to-person encounter.
+To qualify as burglary, there must be signs of forcible entry.
+Burglaries generally occur when a business is closed.

 Robbery

-• Another type of theft, robbery involves the illegal taking of someone’s property.
-However, unlike burglary, robbery involves a person to person encounter between the robber and his/her victim.
+• A type of theft involving the illegal taking of someone’s property through a person-to-person encounter between the robber and the victim.

 Extortion